Thomserve/GivLocalDocs/src/content/docs/getting-started/introduction.md

 - Set charge and discharge schedules with target SOC levels
 - Adjust inverter settings including power limits and battery reserve
 - Discover all compatible devices on your network automatically
+- Open the built-in User Manual from Settings → User Manual for step-by-step help

 ## What you don't need